 Making a no bloat smoothie is easy when you know why we are getting bloated in the first place.
 We have all been there – you get all excited about making a healthy smoothie, get out your super-duper healthy ingredients, mix them all up, enjoy your tasty and extra healthy meal and then boom – here comes the gas and a balloon belly!
 Why!?
 You are going to find it out from this article.
 Plus, get a simple guide on how to create no bloat smoothies.
-If you would prefer to get a whole book full of bloat-free recipes, you can get our “Simply Vibrant Recipes” e-book here.
+If you would prefer to get a solid raw vegan diet plan for spring for a whole month, full of bloat-free recipes, you can get it here.

 Why we get bloated?

 Bloating occurs when our digestive system fails to work efficiently.
 One of the surest ways to mess up your digestion is to mix ingredients that require different digestive juices and different digestion time.

 1. Fat and protein mixed with fruit

 Fat and protein are much harder to digest than simple carbohydrates and require much longer time in our stomach.
 If we mix fat (avocados, oils, etc.) and protein (nuts, seeds, protein powders, etc.) with simple carbohydrates (sweet fruit), we are creating a messy traffic jam.

 Our body will keep fat and protein in the stomach for several hours to digest it, and if there is any fruit present in the mixture, it will start fermenting, leading to indigestion, gas and bloating.